 Ben Patten QC

 Ben has extensive experience of appearing both for and against claimants and defendants in cases involving barristers and solicitors.
 He has acted in some of the largest and most important disputes concerning lawyers in recent years, including the TAG litigation and the Levicom case.
+He recently successfully defended Eversheds in a multi-million pound claim brought by Newcastle Airport, winning both at first instance and in the Court of Appeal.
 He has covered most aspects of lawyer’s negligence including claims arising from commercial, corporate and property transactions, claims arising from mortgage work and other aspects of lending transactions and claims arising from litigation.
-He has particular experience in disputes arising from, and difficulties arising in relation to, solicitors’ professional indemnity insurance.
+He has particular experience in disputes arising from, and difficulties arising in relation to, solicitors’ professional indemnity insurance and is experienced in dealing with dishonesty issues.
+He is a a co-editor of the solicitors chapter in the Professional Negligence and Liability Looseleaf.

 Recent and current cases include: